 Child care benefits

-Families accessing our mainstream childcare and kindergarten program may be eligible for a range of benefits to assist with the costs of child care in a registered service, including Child Care Benefit (CCB), Child Care Rebate (CCR) and Jobs, Education and Training (JET) child care fee assistance.
+Families accessing our mainstream childcare and kindergarten program may be eligible for a range of benefits to assist with the costs of child care in a registered service, including Child Care Subsidy (CCS) and Jobs, Education & Training (JET) childcare fee assistance.

 These funding packages are administered by the Australian Government.
-The value (or percentage) of CCB is calculated by the Family Assistance Office (FAO) based on the total household income and the number of children in care.
-The Child Care Rebate (CCR) is not income tested.
+The value (or percentage) of CCS is calculated by the Family Assistance Office (FAO) based on the total household income and the number of children in care.

 JET fee assistance assists parents undergoing training, study, job search or rehabilitation to help them enter or re-enter the workforce.

 You may be eligible for JET Child Care Fee Assistance if you receive:

 - Farm Household Allowance

 - Widow B Pension

 - ABSTUDY (means tested)